bampakoa/angular-gr/aio/content/guide/view-encapsulation.md

 The third example shows a component that has `ViewEncapsulation.ShadowDom`.
 This component colors its template elements blue.

-<code-example path="view-encapsulation/src/app/shadow-dom-encapsulation.component.ts" header="src/app/shadow-dom-encapsulation.component.ts"></code-example>>
+<code-example path="view-encapsulation/src/app/shadow-dom-encapsulation.component.ts" header="src/app/shadow-dom-encapsulation.component.ts"></code-example>

 Angular adds styles for this component only to the shadow DOM host, so they are not visible outside the shadow DOM.

-Note that Angular also adds the global styles from the `NoEncapsulationComponent` and `ViewEncapsulationComponent` to the shadow DOM host, so those styles are still available to the elements in the template of this component.
+Note that Angular also adds the global styles from the `NoEncapsulationComponent` and `EmulatedEncapsulationComponent` to the shadow DOM host, so those styles are still available to the elements in the template of this component.

-In this example, the `ShadowDomEncapsulationComponent` contains both a `NoEncapsulationComponent` and `ViewEncapsulationComponent`.
+In this example, the `ShadowDomEncapsulationComponent` contains both a `NoEncapsulationComponent` and `EmulatedEncapsulationComponent`.

-The styles added by the `ShadowDomEncapsulationComponent` component are available throughout the shadow DOM of this component, and so to both the `NoEncapsulationComponent` and `ViewEncapsulationComponent`.
+The styles added by the `ShadowDomEncapsulationComponent` component are available throughout the shadow DOM of this component, and so to both the `NoEncapsulationComponent` and `EmulatedEncapsulationComponent`.

 The `EmulatedEncapsulationComponent` has specific "scoped" styles, so the styling of this component's template is unaffected.